 - we don't need the names of every clinician who will use the tools and measures - we only need the details of those approved by your organisation to apply for specific sub-licences

 Registrations can be refused and signing the General Terms doesn't guarantee registration with the Copyright Licensing Service.
 If your registration is refused we'll tell you why.

 After registering with the Copyright Licensing Service any approved users can apply for sub-licences for specific tools and measures by:

 completing a Content Request form [266.49KB]

-Important note.Whether you obtain content through the Licensing Service or through an alternative route, you are responsible for ensuring that you act in accordance with the law at all times and must satisfy yourself if you have any doubt on the legality surrounding your intended use of any content (for example, by contacting the copyright owner direct, conducting investigations or taking independent legal advice).
+Important note: Whether you obtain content through the Licensing Service or through an alternative route, you are responsible for ensuring that you act in accordance with the law at all times.
+You must satisfy yourself on the legality surrounding your intended use of any content (for example, by contacting the copyright owner direct, conducting investigations or taking independent legal advice).

 It's your responsibility to continually assess the applicability of, and then comply with, all relevant laws, regulations and good industry practice relating to the content or its use, including but not limited to all applicable laws, regulations and good industry practice in relation to medical devices and data protection.
 Further information on medical devices can be found on the Medicines and Healthcare Products Regulatory Agency main website and in relation to software as a medical device in particular the Medical Device Regulation page on GOV.UK.
 Further information on data protection issues can be found on the Information Commissioner's website..